puppetlabs/puppetserver/documentation/configuration.markdown

 ---

 Puppet Server honors almost all settings in `puppet.conf` and should pick them up automatically.
 However, for some tasks, such as configuring the webserver or an external Certificate Authority, we have introduced new Puppet Server-specific configuration files and settings.
 These new files and settings are detailed below.
-For more information on the specific differences in Puppet Server's support for `puppet.conf` settings as compared to the Ruby master, see the [puppet.conf differences] (./puppet_conf_setting_diffs.markdown) page.
+For more information on the specific differences in Puppet Server's support for `puppet.conf` settings as compared to the Ruby master, see the [puppet.conf differences](./puppet_conf_setting_diffs.markdown) page.

 ## Config Files

-All of Puppet Server's new config files and settings (with the exception of the [logging config file](#Logging)) are located in the `conf.d` directory.
+All of Puppet Server's new config files and settings (with the exception of the [logging config file](#logging)) are located in the `conf.d` directory.
 These new config files are in HOCON format.
 HOCON keeps the basic structure of JSON, but is a more human-readable config file format.
 You can find details about this format in the [HOCON documentation](https://github.com/typesafehub/config/blob/master/HOCON.md).

 At startup, Puppet Server reads all the .conf files found in this directory, located at `/etc/puppetserver/conf.d` on most platforms.
 Note that if you change these files and their settings, you must restart Puppet Server for those changes to take effect.
 The `conf.d` directory contains the following files and settings: